bjpeixoto/fantasypunk/03-basic-moves.md

 ## Prepare

-When you prepare for the journey ahead, be Precise.
+When you prepare for the journey ahead, be Mindful.

 ## Set Out